LaurenzMuessig/scaNpix/README.md

 #### Batch Loading of data
 It's possible to load a batch of datasets into the GUI by supplying paths etc via a spreadsheet.
-For inofrmation on the format of the spreadsheet, see _scanpix.readExpInfo_.
+For information on the format of the spreadsheet, see _scanpix.readExpInfo_.

 ### 3B Use the code to edit/analyse the data in objects from command window